Growing Up: The downside of breaking out from your cultural norm

 It’s no question that throughout the years, you get to learn yourself better, you get to see the world better or wider.
 The past three and a half years of living abroad, I have come to realised a lot of things about life or growing up, I’m not talking about how to figure out life because that’s a dead end.
 I’m specifically talking about how travelling and living in a completely different environment have affected the way I think, that way I look at the world, its citizens.
 How I react from what a stranger just said or how my childhood friend reacted in different situations.
 Simply what are the pros and cons of breaking out from my own cultural norms?

 Living in Europe has changed the way I think and respond to every situation.
 The conservative Filipino culture has started to be questionable in my head.
-I always have been the unusual girl or the rebel one, I’ll sneak out of the house to hang out with friends, I tried smoking and drinking on my early teen life.
+I always have been an unusual girl or the rebel one, I’ll sneak out of the house to hang out with friends, I tried smoking and drinking on my early teen life.
 I stopped listening to the Church mass even I was physically there.
 I dressed up as I want to, I speak up my mind.
-All these has been what the culture I grew up considered unacceptable.
+All these have been what the culture I grew up considered unacceptable.

 I’m not here to compare two different culture, that is something the least I want to do.
 Because I personally believe in cultural difference, which is something you cannot just question easily and expect everyone to agree with your opinion.
+There are many things that I love about travelling, but it has also its own downsides like anything else.

 What are the downsides of breaking out from my own cultural norm?